 I have made it a point to have several tables of different heights in the family room to encourage him to keep things off of the floor, I don't leave my things on the floor, etc.

 Some people eat at the kitchen table.
 Some people eat in front of the TV.
 It's personal preference.

 We can model what works for us.
 But modeling isn't a sneaky way of making someone do something your way.
 It's an idea that they can check out to see if it might work for them.
 They can take it or leave it if something else would work better.

 For most of my daughter's life she has drawn and eaten sprawled out on the floor.
 She even ate lunch sprawled on the kitchen table several times.
 I always used the couch for drawing, reading and watching TV and sat "properly" in a chair to eat.
 She's now more likely to sit on the couch for drawing and sits in a chair for eating.
 Not because she's finally picked up on my model and is doing it right, but because her body needs different things than it did before and that's what works better for her now.

-But sometimes he gets somewhere he says he doesn't know what should happen, like if he leaves his toys on the floor in the living room, I bring up that the dog might chew on them, but he still leaves them there, what am I missing???
+But sometimes he says he doesn't know what should happen, like if he leaves his toys on the floor in the living room, I bring up that the dog might chew on them, but he still leaves them there, what am I missing???

 That he's 6 and has hardly any experience in the world and is developmentally not an adult.

 We see them acting fairly competently as though they were thinking and feeling as adults but their brains don't work the way adult brains do.
 They don't have the same understanding, don't have the same capacities for figuring things out, don't have the same mastery over their emotions that adults do.
 They have different needs than we do.

 If we treat them as doing the best they can -- even if we think they can do better -- they will do the best they can.
 If we treat them as incompetent, they'll feel incompetent and respond incompetently.
 So if he's doing the best he can, help him :-)